 Cyclowest’s new $25 million cyclotron radiopharmaceutical production facility is only the second of its kind in Western Australia.
 Used to produce therapy radiopharmaceuticals, such as fluorodeoxyglucose (FDG) which is the active ingredient used in PET (positron emission tomography) scans the custom radiopharmaceuticals produced in the new facility will help both public and private sector clinicians to diagnose, evaluate and treat numerous different types of cancers, cardiac conditions, neurological diseases and other medical conditions.

-Located in Bayswater, Perth, the privately funded and operated facility consists of a compact two-storey building with a 600 m2 footprint per floor.
+Located in Bayswater, Perth, the privately funded and operated facility consists of a compact 2-storey building with a 600 m2 footprint per floor.
 It includes a cyclotron, hot cell service area, hot labs, a quality control clean room and other production support accommodation on the ground level, with a technical mezzanine, plant room and office space on the upper level.

 The cyclotron unit uses a particle acceleration process to create customised radiopharmaceuticals.
 The process for producing the radiopharmaceuticals required the equipment to be enclosed within a 900 mm thick concrete wall to create an absorptive barrier to contain radioactive emissions.